OmarShehata/works-in-progress/memetics-internship/week-zero.md

 </details>

-4. **Add a link to your devblog to the "list of fellows" at the bottom of this page** (fork this repo, and open a PR).
+4. **Add a link to your devblog to the "list of people" at the bottom of this page** (fork this repo, and open a PR).
 5. **Schedule a team meeting** - we'll have 2x a week team meetings (Mondays & Fridays).
 Let me know your availability on those days.
 6. **Join the open memetics Discord** - this is optional but, nice to keep track of what is happening in the wider ecosystem, see link here: https://www.community-archive.org/